Shaun-Regenbaum/OneUSGAutomaticClock/README.md

-# OneUSGAutomaticClock
+# OneUSGAutomaticClock (updated 12-20-20)
-This is a little script for Georgia Tech students to be able to automatically clock hours without worrying about forgetting to turn it off (updated 12-20-20).
+This is a little script for Georgia Tech students to be able to automatically clock hours without worrying about forgetting to turn it off .

 It can be easily modified to work for any university in the USG system (If you have any questions on how to do this, feel free to reach out, I can make a fork that works for any of the universities).